ryansch/stationeers/README.md

 Specify the world type with `-worldtype=Mars|Moon|Europa`.

-## Server Options
+## Command Line Options

-Refer to the Unofficial Stationeers Wiki for [command line options](https://stationeers-wiki.com/Dedicated_Server_Guide).

 * `-clearinterval=<time in seconds>` - How often to remove disconnected players ([0=never](https://steamcommunity.com/games/544550/announcements/detail/1692683865304626238), default=immediately)
 * `-saveinterval=<time in seconds>` - How often to auto save the game (default=never)

+Refer to the Unofficial Stationeers Wiki for more information about [command line options](https://stationeers-wiki.com/Dedicated_Server_Guide).

-Note: `-batchmode`, `-nographics`, and `-autostart` are automatically set.
+NOTE: `-batchmode`, `-nographics`, and `-autostart` are automatically set.

 ## Image Layout

 Stationeers is installed to `/opt/stationeers`.

-Saves and configuration are located at `/var/opt/stationeers`.
+Saves and configuration are stored at `/var/opt/stationeers`.

 ```
 /